 Now, in my 60s, I am loving my time in the kitchen!
 I make what I want, when I want it.
 Sometimes, I eat breakfast for dinner or a salad for breakfast.
 It’s all about me at this stage of my life!
 Chuck, my husband, goes along with it.
 Hey, he does want to continue to eat, after all.

 Now, I take my time and make dishes that interest me and my taste buds.
-I look for different recipes and I combine the ones I like to make it my own.
-I can take my time and even make my dishes look pretty.
+I look for different recipes, and I combine the ones I like to make them my own.
+Also, I can take my time and even make my dishes look pretty.
 I can make them spicy… or not.
 It’s totally up to me!

 So, now I’m really getting into bread.
 Yes, it takes time and effort.
 But, the end result is so rewarding and comforting.